EHD in Illinois – Summer 2020

 Each year between August and October, especially during hot and dry summers, landowners, deer hunters and wildlife enthusiasts are keeping an eye open for signs of an outbreak of Epizootic Hemorrhagic Disease (EHD) in the local white-tailed deer herd.

 The Illinois Department of Natural Resources (IDNR) continually monitors the status of this disease with the assistance of the many individuals who report dead deer observed in the field.
-An increase in EHD activity from the previous four years was noted in 2018, although still significantly lower than the 2012 and 2013 seasons (see table).
-As for 2019, only three reports of five deer from three southeastern Illinois counties were received in July.
+In 2018, EHD activity was relatively low, with a limited number of reports coming from west central and southern Illinois; the three highest EHD infection years came in 2012, 2007 and 2013 (see table).

 EHD is an acute, infectious and often fatal viral disease of some wild ruminants, including white-tailed deer.
 Characterized by extensive hemorrhages, this disease has been responsible for significant outbreaks in deer in the northern United States and southern Canada.
 Affected animals develop a fever, and typically many are found in, or adjacent to, water where they try to reduce their body temperature.
 Death can come quickly, from 8 to 36 hours after the onset of observable signs, to some infected deer.
 Other deer may die days or weeks later, and some will completely recover.